-The analysis provided in Part 4 shows that Orange City Council should continue to increase the number of playspaces provided throughout the City; to ensure adequate coverage of local and district level playspaces.
-The value to society of quality open space within safe walking distance of children's homes has been studied extensively.
+The analysis provided in Part 4 suggests that Orange City Council should continue to increase the number of playspaces provided throughout the City; to ensure adequate coverage of local and district level playspaces.
+The value to society of quality open space within safe walking distance for children has been studied extensively.
 This doesn't mean all spaces need to include formal equipment, in fact provision of a wider range in diversity of play types has been identified as a critical determiner of playspace quality that Council should focus on in the future.
+(REC 1)